-Homemade Salt Dough Ornaments
+Homemade Salt Dough Ornaments: A Fine Motor Project

 If you’re looking for a fun, hands-on project for the whole family this holiday season, this is it.
 These adorable little ornaments are packed full of fine motor as well as upper body strengthening and bilateral coordination tasks.
-Give away these sweet ornaments to family and friends or decorate gifts or your home.
+Give away these sweet ornaments to family and friends or decorate gifts for your home.
 Plus, salt dough ornaments are a great occupational therapy-based activity, so get out your rolling pin and cookie cutters and let’s get started.

 Salt dough ornaments